Understanding and troubleshooting Out of Office (OOF) replies

 You can check the OOF reply type from Exchange Admin Center > Mail flow > Remote domains.

 Alternatively, you can run the following PowerShell cmdlet:

 Get-RemoteDomain | ft -AutoSize Name, DomainName, AllowedOOFType

 You also have the option at the mailbox configuration level (ExternalAudience: Known) to send external OOF replies only to people who are listed as your Contacts.
-The command to check the configuration is as follows:
+Run the following command to check the configuration: